Qyuzet/js-live-crypto-web/README.md

 ## Features

 - **Stylish Design**: A visually appealing layout to represent cryptocurrency prices.
-- **Static Content**: The displayed prices are placeholders as the API key for live updates is not active.
+- **Static Content**: The displayed prices are placeholders as the API key for live updates is not active...

 ## Demo